-If you have been thinking about starting a pub or bar but you hate the rowdy and the obscene behaviour of drunkards then this is the kind of business you may think of.
-No one is allowed to drink at your premises just sell and they leave.
+If you have been thinking about starting a pub or bar, but you hate the loud and the obscene behavior of drunkards then this is the kind of business you may think of.
+No one is allowed to drink at your premises sell, and leave.

-The obstacles in this kind of business are the legal side of it as laws regarding alcohol are becoming stiffer and stiffer and this has led to some of the ‘changaa dens’ to close and not profit the business owner.
+The obstacles in this kind of business are the right side of it as laws regarding alcohol are becoming stiffer and stiffer, and this has led to some of the ‘changaa dens’ to close and not profit the business owner.

 5. Taxi Business